tanishpophale53/Employee-Monitoring-System/README.md

 #### What if I want to deploy the software in Raspberry PI5?

 Raspberry PI5 has a great ability to process computer vision functionalities smoothly.
 So, one needs to just download the requirements.txt file in Raspberry PI5 and run the project files.
 It will successfully run.
-If you want to run the software on start up of Raspberry PI5, one can make service file or .sh file.
+If you want to run the software on startup of Raspberry PI5, one can make a service file or .sh file.
-Please make sure to properly download the libraries otherwise it will cause error while running the software.
+Please make sure to properly download the libraries otherwise it will cause errors while running the software.

 ## Appendix

 Reference to connect your sqlite database to google sheets - https://medium.com/learning-sql/how-to-use-a-google-spreadsheet-as-a-database-3c6f85eea78e